-Coincidentally, he ended up at Tule Lake, which was the same internment camps that Morita’s family moved to.
+Coincidentally, he ended up at Tule Lake, which was the same prison camp that Morita’s family moved to.
 While it’s unknown if they crossed paths, their roads out of imprisonment did eventually converge.

 Life after the internment camps was a big adjustment for both families

 Returning home was a harsh slap in the face for both families.
 When Morita’s family was freed in October 1945, they had to start life from the bottom again, living out knapsacks and working back in the crop fields.
 Eventually, they saved enough to open a Chinese restaurant in Sacramento, California.
-“A Japanese family running a Chinese restaurant in a black neighborhood with a clientele of blacks, Filipinos and everybody else who didn’t fit in any of the other neighborhoods,” Morita explained to the L.A.
-Times.
+“A Japanese family running a Chinese restaurant in a Black neighborhood with a clientele of Blacks, Filipinos and everybody else who didn’t fit in any of the other neighborhoods,” Morita explained to the Los Angeles Times.

 Against all odds, the restaurant prospered — and after stints as a data processor at the DMV and Aerojet-General, Morita decided to quit and pursue his true passion of acting.

 Meanwhile, Takei’s family’s reintroduction to freedom was heartbreaking as well.
 While they used their one-way ticket to go back to Los Angeles, according to The New York Times, authorities had taken their home and his parents’ thriving dry cleaning business.